Directed by: Paul Feig || Produced by: Ivan Reitman, Amy Pascal

 And that brings us to Sony’s 2016 Ghostbusters-remake.
 Upon hearing that Sony was rebooting the title with an all-female cast in mid-2015, my first reaction was: “Everyone’s gonna reject it.
 It’s gonna flop!”
 So far, based on my calculations, my predictions weren’t far off.
 Why?

 For one, Ghostbusters (2016) is no different than the unnecessary Conan the Barbarian (2011), Total Recall (2012), or Robocop (2014) remakes, all of which either flopped or underperformed at the box office.
-All four of those originals are popular, classic titles that remain respected and still hold up to this day.
+All four of those originals are popular, classic titles that hold up to this day.
 While any reboot, hard or soft, has a chance to succeed, studios attempting to rehash lightning-in-a-bottle type properties that were unique to their time-periods are most always doomed to fail.
-Add to that how Sony flipped the cast’s genders in the most simplistic way (a sales gimmick, in other words), hired a director who was clearly not a good fit for the material (Feig), and responded to fans’ negative reactions to their terrible marketing campaign by labeling any detractors as misogynists, manchildren, basement-dwellers, sexually inept fanboys, and losers (I think that’s everything…), and the studio was asking for trouble way before their film even released.
+Add to that how Sony flipped the cast’s genders in the most simplistic way (a sales gimmick, in other words), hired a director who was not a good fit for the material (Feig), and responded to fans’ negative reactions to their terrible marketing campaign by labeling any detractors as misogynists, manchildren, basement-dwellers, sexually inept fanboys, etc., and the studio was asking for trouble before their film even released.